andrew128/andrew128.github.io/_posts/2021-6-19-FollyString.md

 <!-- erase deletes part of the string, reducing its length -->
 <!-- pop back just removes the last character, think erase will be more interesting -->

+Let's take a look at a function that decreases the size of the string: `erase()`.
+The core function signature is the following:

 <!-- ok so lets take a look at erase(...) -->
 <!-- the key function signature is the pos = 0,n = npos -->
 <!-- the other 2 erase functions call this function -->